dieKollaborateure/drive-uploader/README.md

 On first run, `drive-up` will ask you to open a URL and allow `drive-up` to access your Google Drive account.
 It will then download a list of files and compare this to your local folder and then start uploading any files that are missing in Google Drive.

-**By default, your credentials will be saved in your home-folder under `.drive-up/credentials.json`.**

 ## Options